LydiaLeather/Group3/Specification.md

 Score System and Scoreboard [FR7] | The game have a score system that keep track's the player's performance during the game | Demonstration
 Collect Objects [FR8] | There should be an object ingame that spawns randomly that increases the player's score if the player collides with it | Demonstration
 Enemies and Hazards [FR9] | There should be enemies and environmental hazards ingame that reduces the player's life count upon collision | Demonstration
-Power Ups [FR10] | There should be power ups that modify how the character behaves positively upon inputs | Demonstration Negative Power Ups [FR11] | There should be negative power ups that modify how the character behaves negatively upon inputs | Demonstration
+Ability [FR10] | There should be ability that modify how the character behaves positively upon inputs | Demonstration Debuff [FR11] | There should be negative power ups that modify how the character behaves negatively upon inputs | Demonstration
 Level(s) [FR12] | The game should at least contain a single level where the player plays | Demonstration Music [FR13] | Various music and sound effects should play when the player plays the game (background, sound effects, upon win, upon lose, get high score, etc) | Demonstration
 Tutorial Page [FR14] | There should be a page/mechanic ingame to teach the player the objective of the game, obstacles, and how to control the player sprite | Demonstration